Zoom In Disparities in Healthcare LLM Q&A: Multilingual Wiki Health Care

-We used Llama 3.3-70B, prompted as in Figure~\ref{prompt:ent} and served through the vLLM inference framework~\cite{kwon2023efficient}, to (i) filter out entities not related to healthcare and (ii) link the remaining entities to their corresponding Wikipedia pages.
-After removing duplicates, we retained 918 unique Wikipedia pages.

-Wikipedia page titles often differ across languages, especially when scripts differ or the title is a common noun rather than a proper name (e.g., English/Italian “Nausea” vs. German “Übelkeit”).
-Therefore, we retrieved interlanguage titles using the open-source Wikipedia API~\footnote{\url{https://github.com/martin-majlis/Wikipedia-API}}.
-Pages available only in English were excluded as they are unsuitable for comparative analysis, yielding 815 titles present in English and at least one additional language.
-A subsequent manual review showed that some pages referred to `films' or `people'.
-We collected category metadata from English Wikipedia and removed pages whose categories included `people', `film', or `doctoral degree'.
-The final English-language subset comprises 799 pages.
+\textbf{Scraping Wikipedia Pages} We used Llama 3.3-70B and served through the vLLM inference framework~\footnote{\url{https://docs.vllm.ai/en/latest/}}~\cite{kwon2023efficient}, to $(i)$ filter out entities not related to healthcare and $(ii)$ link the remaining entities to their corresponding Wikipedia pages and then removed the duplicate pages.
+Wikipedia page titles often differ across languages, especially when scripts differ or the title is a common noun rather than a proper name (e.g., EN/IT “Nausea” vs. DE “Übelkeit”). herefore, we retrieved \textit{interlanguage titles} using the open-source Wikipedia API.\footnote{\url{https://github.com/martin-majlis/Wikipedia-API}} Pages available only in EN were excluded as they are unsuitable for comparative analysis, yielding 815 titles present in EN and at least one additional language.
+A subsequent manual review showed that some pages referred to `films', `people', or `doctoral degree'.
+Hence, we removed Wikipedia pages referring to such category metadata. \\